MicrosoftDocs/sql-docs/docs/machine-learning/tutorials/r-taxi-classification-explore-data.md

 In part two of this five-part tutorial series, you'll explore the sample data and generate some plots.
 Later, you'll learn how to serialize graphics objects in Python, and then deserialize those objects and make plots.

-In part two of this five-part tutorial series, you'll review the sample data and then generate some plots using the generic `histogram` and `hist` functions in base R.
+In part two of this five-part tutorial series, you'll review the sample data and then generate some plots using the generic `barplot` and `hist` functions in base R.

 A key objective of this article is showing how to call R functions from [!INCLUDE[tsql](../../includes/tsql-md.md)] in stored procedures and save the results in application file formats:

-+ Create a stored procedure using `histogram` to generate an R plot as varbinary data.
++ Create a stored procedure using `barplot` to generate an R plot as varbinary data.
 Use **bcp** to export the binary stream to an image file.
 + Create a stored procedure using `hist` to generate a plot, saving results as JPG and PDF output.

 > [!NOTE]